 During the 1950s, the turtleneck took on greater importance in the mainstream world.
 It was even a little bit edgy, and was often associated with beatniks and artsy types who embraced a chic, nonchalant style.
 It was the bohemian uniform of choice, and it remained popular in fashion circles throughout the decades that followed.
 Later, you may remember spotting turtlenecks on Rachel on TV's Friends during the 1990s and even on the fashion runways heading into the 21st century.
 Although the turtleneck's popularity may have waxed and waned over the years, it is considered one of the most universal and enduring wardrobe pieces in the world.

 Fashion is ever-changing.
 The mock turtleneck is just another example of the growth and appreciation for people's desire to try something new and fresh.
+So what is a mock turtleneck really?
 Building on the popularity of the turtleneck, the mock neck top features a slightly lower neck with two layers of fabric that are folded and stitched to create a more casual look.

 Why wear this top instead of a standard turtleneck or women's sweater?
 The mock turtleneck lends the illusion of the famous high-necked top but is a bit less constricting.
 It's still a cold-weather staple, but it also makes a seamless transition to warmer conditions.
 You can wear a style with three-quarter length sleeves or even a sleeveless cut with a below the knee skirt for an effortless, pulled-together look that works well on warmer days.
 Otherwise, a style with long sleeves made from a substantial material like cashmere is a better choice when you need to warm up.